 - Relatively high allowance: send up to 2,000 emails daily as a paid Google Workspace customer

-- Use Google’s trusted servers: while we weren’t able to include them in our deliverability testing, we assume the Google’s deliverability is very high.
+- Use Google’s trusted servers: while I wasn't able to include them in my deliverability testing, I assume Google’s deliverability is very high.

 - Must use your @gmail email address: it’s only completely free if you use your Gmail address.

 - Hard limits: once you hit the sending limit, you won’t be able to send any further email for 24 hours.
 Also important: the number of recipients per message can’t be higher than 100 – this in particular might be a dealbreaker for many.

 - Complicated to set up: while the regular Gmail setup is straightforward, using it via Google Workspace (which is required if you want to use your company domain) is a lot more complicated.